spimort/TerraBrush/README.md

 ### Navigation mesh

 In order to use a navigation mesh, make sure to set the **Parsed Geometry Type** to **Static Colliders** in your navigation mesh.

+## FAQ

+### Unable to load addon script
+* Make sure to use the .Net version of Godot.
+See the following issue for more details : https://github.com/spimort/TerraBrush/issues/201

 ## Support